rkeisler/photo/README.md

 photo
 =====

-photometric redshifts using SDSS, WISE, and 2MASS.
+old code related to calculating photometric redshifts using SDSS, WISE, and 2MASS.